ShayMu/interview-movement/server/readme.md

 ### CORS

-The following origins will be allowed: localhost, facebook.com, google.com.
+The following origins are allowed: localhost, facebook.com, google.com.

 ### Authentication

-We will use the headers as the main authentication method checking a token or username and password.
+The headers are the main authentication method checking a token or username and password.

-For example If a token is sent using the header **X-Auth-Token** we will verify it both with jwt ecryption and user token.
+For example, If a token is sent using the header **X-Auth-Token** it is verified both with jwt ecryption and user token.

-When no token header is sent, the headers **X-Auth-Username** and **X-Auth-Password** will be verified and return the relevant token in the header **X-Auth-Token** for future requests.
+When no token header is sent, the headers **X-Auth-Username** and **X-Auth-Password** are verified and return the relevant token in the header **X-Auth-Token** for future requests.

 ## Files

-The server holds the Bussiness logic and the controllers to be aligned with MVC architecture.
+The server holds the Bussiness logic and the controllers to align with MVC architecture.

 **src/server.js** - Server init file.